Aomori Prefecture: 3 Recommended Wineries and Cider Breweries! Introducing wine and cider from this apple-producing region!

 Google Map

-Hirosaki Cider Studio Kimori (Kimori: Hirosaki City)
+Hirosaki Cider Workshop Kimori (Kimori: Hirosaki City)

 Information

-• Facility name: Hirosaki cider workshop kimori
+• Facility name: Hirosaki Cider Workshop Kimori

 • Phone number: 0172-88-8936

-• URL: Hirosaki Cider Workshop kimori
+• URL: Hirosaki Cider Workshop Kimori

 Google Map